What this policy applies to

 How we disclose personal information

-Please see our “Admiral Nursing Direct helpline” section below for information in respect of information received through our provision of the Admiral Nursing Direct Helpline service.
+Please see our “Admiral Nurse Dementia Helpline” section below for information in respect of information received through our provision of the Admiral Nurse Dementia Helpline service.

 We may share your information with selected third parties including:

 - When you indicate that you would like to receive information from us in the post or via email, we may provide your name and address or email address (as applicable) to a third party sub-contractor who we work closely with and who compile and send out the relevant mailings on our behalf.
 This third party will not use or process the information for any purpose other than compiling and sending out the relevant mailing.
 The information you receive will be information which you have agreed to receive from us and the third party will not contact you for any other purpose.